What to Eat for Lunar New Year

 - What it is: Boiled chicken.
 An important part of the Tet tradition, since all of the tribute meals honoring ancestors must contain boiled chicken, whole or chopped.

-- Where to find it: Visit Sai’s Restaurant, 505 Washington Street, for the Gỏi Ga, a boiled chicken salad tossed with shredded cabbage, mint leaves and more.
+- Where to find it: Visit Sai’s Restaurant, 505 Washington St., for the Gỏi Ga, a boiled chicken salad tossed with shredded cabbage, mint leaves and more.

 - Where to find it: Find these colorful candied snacks at local Vietnamese grocery stores: Hiep-Thanh Market, 724 Larkin St., and Duc Loi Supermarket, 2200 Mission St.